ANCL/QuasiSLSExp/README.md

 The code runs real-world experiments with a multirotor UAV running the [PX4 autopilot firmware](https://px4.io/).
 The vehicle is available through [Holybro](https://holybro.com/).

+Software in the Loop (SITL) simulation code used to validate the multirotor performance can be found in [ACC-Repository](https://github.com/ANCL/ACC-Repository).

 ## Important Folders and Files

 1. Folder containing the module which implements the quasi-static controller on ROS : [ROS src folder](./src)